delia395/nagios-telegram-bot/README.md

 # Nagios Telegram Notification Bot

-This allows the Nagios send out the notisfication through Telegram and also to check the **problem services** within the Telegram.
+This allows the Nagios send out the notifications through Telegram and also to check the **problem services** within the Telegram.

+# Feature
+- Nagios send out trigger based on its customized rules
+- Mute the alarms triggered
+- Check current problem services in Telegram (/list)
+- Mute/unmute the alarms you view in the list

 # Tech Point
 - Python 3